tradle/react-native-regula-document-reader/README.md

   pod ‘DocumentReader’
   pod ‘DocumentReaderFull’
 ```
 1. Generate license for your application bundle ID: https://licensing.regulaforensics.com/.
-Add it to the iOS project (regula.license).
+Convert it to a base64 string, e.g.: `fs.readFileSync('./path/to/regula.license').toString('base64')`
 1. Download database from: https://licensing.regulaforensics.com/Customer/Account/Databases.
 Add it to the iOS project (db.dat).
 1. Go to your project Targets -> Builds Settings -> Always Embed Swift Standard Libraries - set to Yes
 1. Go to your project Targets -> Info -> Add new key Privacy - Camera Usage Description = “Your message that will be appeared during ask to run camera”.